Thundorf, Switzerland: Etymology

 The earliest mention of Thundorf dates back to the year 888 (Tuomsdorof/*tuomesdorf).
 The name of this town is composed by the OHG anthroponym Duomo/*Tuomo and the noun substantive dorf; a hamlet, farm, village, estate, or quarter of a town‘.

 Thundorf Today

 The village is mainly residential and has a large school with over 500 pupils.
-Despite having a population of over a thousand, Thundorf only has a single shop named "Volg" on the main street that serves the local population, selling groceries and farming supplies.
+Despite having a population of over a thousand, Thundorf only has a single shop on the main street that serves the local population, selling groceries and farming supplies.
 Transport to the village is provided by a daily bus service that operates between Frauenfeld and Weinfeld.
 The town is famous locally for its annual "Banae Tanz" festival, which has been celebrated since shortly after the 1798 French Invasion and establishment of the helvetischen Republic of Loskauf and is held annually on September 9.